Can You File for Bankruptcy to Protect Against Foreclosure on a 2nd Mortgage?

 Call Our Pennsylvania Bankruptcy Attorneys if You Are Behind on Your Second Mortgage

 Filing for bankruptcy will stop a second mortgage foreclosure.
 However, if you have defaulted on your second mortgage and the lender is not pursuing a foreclosure, you should still call our Allentown bankruptcy attorneys.
 Bankruptcy might provide several beneficial options.
-Call Young, Marr & Associates at (215) 701-6519 to discuss your case.
+Call Young, Marr, Mallis & Associates at (215) 701-6519 to discuss your case.